 Have I talked about water lately?

-The problem started when my cousin, my daughter and I took a last minute sales trip to Saint George and Mesquite and were going to stay at my parent’s house from Thursday to Saturday.
+The problem started when my cousin, my daughter and I took a last minute sales trip to St. George, Utah, and Mesquite, Nevada, and we were going to stay at my parent’s house from Thursday to Saturday.
 I mean after all, my parents went back on Wednesday and got the water fixed, right?
-The only problem was that on our way down, I saw a truck pulling a trailer on the side of the road getting hooked up to a tow truck and it looked suspiciously like my parents rig.
+The only problem was that on our way down, I saw a truck pulling a trailer on the side of the road getting hooked up to a tow truck and it looked suspiciously like my parents’ rig.
 Then I saw another truck pulled over on the side of the road with somebody that looked just like my dad!

-My parents had gotten a late start on Wednesday and so they decided to go back on Thursday instead, but then one of their trucks died just past Beaver.
-(Just as a side note, this is not the first time that they have had car trouble in the Beaver, Utah, area and I just have to let everyone know how wonderful and helpful the police in that area are.
-Thank you, Law Enforcement personnel in the Beaver for taking care of my parents).
-Long story short – we got to my parents house just about the same time that they did, late at night with NO WATER.
+My parents had gotten a late start on Wednesday and so they decided to go back on Thursday instead, but then one of their trucks died just past Beaver, Utah.
+(Just as a side note, this is not the first time that they have had car trouble in the Beaver area, and I just have to let everyone know how wonderful and helpful the police in that area are.
+Thank you, law enforcement personnel for taking care of my parents).
+Long story short – we got to my parents’ house just about the same time that they did, late at night with NO WATER.
 More background information, this is during the peak of the summertime heat – 100++ degrees.

-It takes at least one 2 liter bottle to wash my short hair and I was too tired to worry about anything else that night.
-It was a big inconvenience not to be able to shower because, well because we were in Saint George in the summer and that translates to a lot of sweat (the temperatures ranged between 110 degrees to a high of 117 degrees).
+It takes at least one 2-liter bottle to wash my short hair and I was too tired to worry about anything else that night.
+It was a big inconvenience not to be able to shower because, well, because we were in St. George in the summer and that translates to a lot of sweat (the temperatures ranged between 110 degrees to a high of 117 degrees).
 All I can say is that I don’t know how the pioneers did it without air conditioning and running water.
 I still had the air conditioning, but not the running water and I felt like I was going to fall apart.

 Lucky for us there is a happy ending to the story.
-The nicest plumber in the world (Don Lowe) or at least in Saint George, came out and fixed my parents plumbing and showers were able to be taken and toilets were able to be used and life was able to continue on.
+The nicest plumber in the world, or at least in Saint George, came out and fixed my parents’ plumbing - and showers were able to be taken, and toilets were able to be used, and life was able to continue on.

 I want to hear your taps turning on and the filling of water jugs this weekend!